ArminPP/ArminPP/README.md

 <a id="english"></a>

 ### About Me
-I am Armin Patrick Pressler, and on [Armin-Pressler.at](https://www.armin-pressler.at/) I document projects at the intersection of technology, science, and art.
+I am Armin, and on [Armin-Pressler.at](https://www.armin-pressler.at/) I document projects at the intersection of technology, science, and art.

 Passions:
 - Astrophotography and astronomy (deep-sky, planetary, observatory builds)